yuanjun-feng/yuanjun-feng.github.io/_pages/about.md

 My name is Yuanjun (Diana) Feng, and I am a Ph.D. student in Information Systems at HEC Lausanne, University of Lausanne, supervised by [Prof. Yash Raj Shrestha](https://wp.unil.ch/aail/research-assistant-position/members/prof-yash-raj-shrestha/) in the Applied Artificial Intelligence Lab.
 My research sits at the intersection of human–computer interaction, computational social science, and natural language processing (NLP).
 I study how people use and perceive AI systems, and how these systems shape behavior, decision-making, and social dynamics across diverse contexts.

 Before joining HEC Lausanne, I earned an M.Sc. in Management, Technology, and Entrepreneurship from EPFL, and dual degrees in Energy and Power Engineering (B.Eng.) and Economics (B.Econ.) from Huazhong University of Science and Technology.
-I also completed internships as a Machine Learning Engineer and Business Analyst in Zurich.
+I also did internships as a Machine Learning Engineer and Business Analyst in Zurich.

-Beyond research, I enjoy dancing 💃, running 🏃‍♀️, photography 📷, and table tennis 🏓.
+Beyond research, I enjoy dancing 💃, running 🏃‍♀️, photography 📷 (see [my photos](/photography/)), and table tennis 🏓.